Integration with Twilio

 print(f"Call to {to_number} initiated, SID: {call.sid}")

-# Starting calls
+# Initiating calls

 add_to_conference(ZADARMA_SIP_URI, from_number=TWILIO_NUMBER, sip_auth_user=ZADARMA_SIP_USER, sip_auth_password=ZADARMA_SIP_PASSWORD) # Call to an external number through Zadarma